sivakalathi01/SolPay_Data/README.md

 ## 📊 Technical Architecture

-**Interactive Visualizations:** Open `docs/diagrams.html` in your browser to view Architecture Overview, AI Agent Flow, and Payment Verification diagrams with zoom and text-to-speech features.
+**Interactive Visualizations:** Open docs/diagrams.html locally in your browser (navigate to the file on your computer and double-click, or use `file://` path) to view Architecture Overview, AI Agent Flow, and Payment Verification diagrams with zoom and text-to-speech features.

 ### Components